 Cohen recommends this tinted sunscreen to help cover up redness.
-It's noncomedogenic, water-resistant, and contains coenzyme Q10 for antioxidant power.
+It's noncomedogenic and water-resistant and contains coenzyme Q10 for antioxidant power.
 Titanium dioxide and zinc oxide provide broad-spectrum sun protection.

 Supergoop!'s Mattescreen is great because it's also a primer that works to brighten and improve uneven skin tone, which can help with the redness from rosacea.
 It also contains butterfly-bush extract, which helps protect against blue light from our screens.

 The antioxidant vitamin E in this sunscreen shields against free radicals while keeping the skin hydrated.
 The titanium dioxide and zinc oxide formula absorbs quickly into the skin and leaves a matte finish.